scuzzydude/asimov/asimov.md

 What I envision is a staking network of kitchens.
 SOK could negotiate exchange programs with each other.
 Not only do they process each other's transactions -- and thus earn fees from The Foundation -- they can exchange their scootage.
 Not up for soup five nights a week, *Instant Karmic Soup Kitchen's* staking network include *Taco Truck Chuck's*.
 That's all I need to survive.

 Preparing food is something that takes a lot of time and energy.
 Some people like to do if for themselves, because they're good at it and they enjoy it.
 Some families consider it a duty.
 Others cook for themselves because that's all they can afford.
-Ironic, since the most cost and energy efficient way to eat is for people who are skilled at coking to cook for many people at once.
+Ironic, since the most cost and energy efficient way to eat is for people who are skilled at cooking to cook for many people at once.
 That is the way to create the greatest value.
 SOK is an optimal solution for that.

 There will still be restaurants, and there will still be home cooking.
 I think it'll be a fair trade-off because more efficient food means more people can eat.
 The future will look back at us in shame if we don't end hunger.